 That conservative slant stems from the state’s longstanding protection of homesteading rights and its unique title structure governing all private property transactions.
 And it affects many rules governing the popular lending tools, which offer fixed interest rates on the lump sums commonly used for home renovations.
-Home equity loans usually offer the advantage of attractive, tax-deductible interest rates, though they also include a risk of home foreclosure upon default.

 The state didn’t even allow home equity loans until 1997, and now it restricts their size so homeowners seeking to leverage their equity don’t inadvertently take on undue risk.
 A 1997 Texas Constitutional statute known as Section 50 protects consumers from predatory lenders by dictating strict provisions under which lenders must operate, with serious penalties for non-adherence.
 You can also find these guidelines outlined in the Texas Home Equity Early Disclosure document every borrower receives after applying for a Home Equity Loan.

 Some Texas laws regarding home equity loan procurement include:

 - Restrictions on mortgage debt: Borrowers can't owe more than 80 percent of the market value of their home on their mortgage and home equity loans combined.
 That means if you already have a $40,000 mortgage against a home worth $80,000, the most you can borrow is $24,000.
 If your mortgage balance is $65,000, a home equity loan is ruled out because the balance exceeds 80 percent of market value.
 As equity rises, however, allowable loan amounts rise; the system especially works in your favor when the value of your home has significantly risen since your mortgage was issued.